matrix-org/dendrite/docs/administration/4_adminapi.md

 in the URL.
 It may take some time to complete.
 A JSON body will be returned containing the user IDs of all affected users.

-If the room has a published address set, the room's ID will not be in the URL, but may be found as the room's "internal ID" (e.g. under Advanced within the room settings in Element.)
+If the room has an alias set (e.g. is published), the room's ID will not be visible in the URL, but it can be found as the room's "internal ID" in Element Web (Settings -> Advanced)

 ## GET `/_dendrite/admin/evacuateUser/{userID}`